mgpauly1458/roseHACC/README.md

 # Safety & Etiquette
 Hiking can be dangerous, especially for people who have not hiked on Hawaii's trails before.
-Our app has a page dedicated to explaining the Department of Land and Natural Resources' safety guidlines and best practices for hiking on their trails.
+Our app has a page dedicated to explaining the Department of Land and Natural Resources' (DLNR) safety guidlines and best practices for hiking on their trails.
 <br>
 |Safety Guidelines| |
 |-----------------|-|
 |<img src="https://user-images.githubusercontent.com/74911365/155108663-3d514da6-0dd4-4b95-867d-ddd21a8ee8e3.png" width="700">|<img src="https://user-images.githubusercontent.com/74911365/155108746-1006a31c-0a1c-41e1-a6a2-983cfe423bbe.png" width="700">|

 # Traffic Information
 A user first picks the day and time they wish to hike which automatically updates the trail colors on the map based on an algorithm that combines predicted traffic data and reservation data stored in the app's database.
 This helps people spread out and not plan hike on a trail that is predicted to have a busy day.
+According to the DLNR, spreading people out also has the side effect of encouraging better hiking behavior because people are more likely to misbehave when in large groups.

 <img src="https://user-images.githubusercontent.com/74911365/154952750-4908496f-8f39-4671-bfb4-977458b7e3d3.png" width="700">